mabel-dev/opteryx/README.md

 ## Use Cases

-- Using SQL to query data written by another process, such as logs
+- Using SQL to query data written by another process - such as logs.
-- As a command line tool - Run SQL directly on files - bring the power and flexibility of SQL to filter and transform files
+- As a command line tool - Run SQL directly on files - bring the power and flexibility of SQL to filter, transform and combine files.
-- As an embeddable engine - a low-cost option to allow hundreds of analysts to each have part-time databases
+- As an embeddable engine - a low-cost option to allow hundreds of analysts to each have part-time databases.

 ## Features